th2-net/th2-check1/README.md

 Communication with the script takes place via grpc, messages are received via rabbit mq.

-The component subscribes to queues specified in the configuration and accumulates messages from them in a FIFO buffer.
+The component subscribes to the queues specified in the configuration and accumulates messages from them in a FIFO buffer.

 The buffer size is configurable, and it is set to 1000 by default.